soundasleep/stormcloak.games/_posts/2023-06-05-new-data-model.md

    but in a way that allows you to quietly replace specific methods with more optimised methods
-3. the best way to improve performance is to minimise how much data you're creating, storing, and copying. you're most likely memory-bound, not CPU-bound.
+3. the best way to improve performance is to minimise how much data you're creating, storing, and copying. you're most likely memory-bound, not CPU-bound
 4. in order to optimise effectively you need to have reproducible workloads that accurately reflect what your users are seeing
 5. in Java, don't expose raw fields – use methods wherever possible, as they make